larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Those processes and criteria shall be developed with community input and made public, but need not be documented in the RFC series.
 This shall be the first task for the moderator team.
-Until that happens, the previous procedures remain in effect.
+Until those processes and criteria are established, all previous procedures referenced in {{introduction}} shall remain in effect.

 The intent of this memo is to provide the widest possible freedom of action to administrators and moderators, with a few constraints.